UAE: 40-year-old expat with cerebral palsy authors book on journey, experiences

 Suzan Kazzi, Head of CSR and Communications at EWINGS shared that the book underscores EWINGS’ commitment to social empowerment and supporting individuals who need a second chance in life through institutions that care for them.

 “Despite Mahzooz being on pause, our commitment to the society remains steadfast.
-By making this book available in partnership with Motivate Media Group, we aim to bring Bilal’s extraordinary story to a wider audience and inspire others to embrace their own unique challenges and pursue their dreams with courage and determination,” said Kazzi.
+We aim to bring Bilal’s extraordinary story to a wider audience and inspire others to embrace their own unique challenges and pursue their dreams with courage and determination,” said Kazzi.

 ALSO READ: